atomdrift-project/beamline/API.md

 Only `/v1/analyze` costs anything, and only when the answer is not already known.

+Client authentication is optional.
+If `BEAMLINE_TOKEN` is set, API routes require `Authorization: Bearer …`; if it is absent, no client token is checked.
-If `BEAMLINE_TOKEN` is set, every route except the health checks requires `Authorization: Bearer …`.
-Your token authenticates you to us and travels no further; beamline holds separate credentials for its backends.
+The documentation and health routes are public either way.
+A client token authenticates you to us and travels no further; beamline holds separate credentials for its backends.

 ## Keys